-Everything about Domaine Georges Vernay Cote Rotie Rhone wine producer profile with wine tasting notes, wine and food pairings, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
-If you want to read about other important wineries and wine makers from the Rhone valley, Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Domaine Georges Vernay Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
+If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Georges Vernay History, Overview

 Domaine Georges Vernay is better known for their sublime Condrieu wines made from vines that were planted over a 3 year period that took place in 1936, 1937 and 1938.
 Since 1970, Domaine Georges Vernay has been producing a small amount of Cote Rotie.

 The estate went through a rough patch for a while, but things turned around when Christine Vernay, the daughter of Georges Vernay took over the property.
 Georges Vernay passed away at the age of 92, May 19, 2017.
 He will be missed.

 Under the direction of Christine Vernay, they expanded their lineup of wines by introducing a new from the St. Joseph appellation.
 La Dame Brune.

 La Dame Brune shows the estates new feminine influence as the wine takes its name from the brown tresses of Christine Vernay.
 Starting with the 2009 vintage, Georges Vernay began farming using only 100% organic vineyard management techniques.

 Domaine Georges Vernay Cote Rotie Vineyards, Wines, Winemaking